-As support for the contention that it can establish an injury, the United States does little more than: (1) claim an interest in prosecuting, ECF No. 70 at 4-5; (2) share unjustified fears, id. at 5; (3) assert its newfound belief that "Oklahoma has never validly exercised criminal jurisdiction over Indians in Indian country," id. at 5-6; and (4) ironically claim that its "ability to exercise its prosecutorial authority in Indian country" has been impacted, just before citing evidence to defeat that argument, id. at 6.
+As support for the contention that it can establish an injury, Plaintiff does little more than: (1) claim an interest in prosecuting, ECF No. 70 at 4-5; (2) share unjustified fears, id. at 5; (3) assert its newfound belief that "Oklahoma has never validly exercised criminal jurisdiction over Indians in Indian country," id. at 5-6; and (4) ironically claim that its "ability to exercise its prosecutorial authority in Indian country" has been impacted, just before citing evidence to defeat that argument, id. at 6.

-Defendant concedes that the United States is "a prosecuting sovereign in Indian country."
+Defendant concedes that Plaintiff is "a prosecuting sovereign in Indian country."
 Id. at 4.
 Defendant also concedes that the United States likely has an interest in the allocation of criminal jurisdiction in Indian country.
 Id.
 While authority and interest are relevant to the United States' participation as amicus curiae in the ongoing State judicial proceedings, neither demonstrates "an invasion of a legally protected interest that is concrete and particularized."
 Spokeo, Inc. v.
 Robins, 578 U.S. 330, 339 (2016) (cleaned up) (emphasis added).

-In its companion case filed in the Northern District, the United States' discussion of its "filing of criminal charges against Brayden Bull"-an individual that District Attorney Matt Ballard is prosecuting for the possession, distribution, and manufacturing of child pornography-defeats the United States' claim that "Defendant's actions have impacted the United States' ability to exercise its prosecutorial authority in Indian country."
-United States, et al. v.
-Ballard, United States' Response in Opposition to Defendant's Motion to Dismiss at 7 (N.D.
-Okla.
-March 28, 2025).
-This, along with the United States' statement that Defendant's prosecutions "may prevent the United States from prosecuting criminals over whom it (and not the State) has jurisdiction[,]" are not just irrational, they're untrue.
+And the United States' discussion of its "filing of criminal charges against Brayden Bull"-an individual Defendant is prosecuting for the possession, distribution, and manufacturing of child pornography-defeats the United States' immediately preceding claim that "Defendant's actions have impacted the United States' ability to exercise its prosecutorial authority in Indian country."
+ECF No. 70 at 7.
+This, along with the United States' statement that Defendant's prosecutions "may prevent the United States from prosecuting criminals over whom it (and not the State) has jurisdiction[,"] are not just irrational, they're untrue.
 Id. at 6.
 For instance, the United States filed charges by information (rather than by grand jury indictment, as is the norm) against Brayden Bull because the State had filed charges.
 See U.S. v.
 Bull, No. 4:23-cr-00283 (N.D.
 Okla., filed Aug.
 11, 2023); State v.
 Bull, No. CF-2023-226 (Rogers Co.
 Dist.
 Ct., filed June 29, 2023).
+And the United States' final remarks about Bull-that the "case illustrates the jurisdictional chaos" because Bull appeared in State court "over the objection of the United States Attorney's Office" (ECF No. 70 at 7)-lack merit, as an appearance in State court is untethered to the United States' jurisdiction, which had already been exercised through a federal prosecution and conviction.
 Finally, the United States' assertion that "Oklahoma has never validly exercised criminal jurisdiction over Indians in Indian country" is belied by prior arguments.
-ECF No. 60 at 5-6; cf. Br. for the U.S. as Amicus Curiae Supporting [Oklahoma] at 19, McGirt v.
+ECF No. 70 at 5; cf. Br. for the U.S. as Amicus Curiae Supporting [Oklahoma] at 19, McGirt v.
 Oklahoma, No. 18-9526 (U.S. S. Ct., filed March 20, 2020) (where the United States argued, for example, "the Enabling Act ensured that after statehood, as before, members of the Five Tribes were subject to the same laws and court jurisdiction as non-Indians.").

-4 Defendant fully adopts and incorporates her arguments challenging the Nations' standing in Defendant's Response to Motion of the Cherokee Nation and Choctaw Nation of Oklahoma to Intervene as Plaintiffs.
-ECF No. 47 at 6-10.
+3 Defendant fully adopts and incorporates his arguments challenging the Nations' standing in Defendant's Response to Motion of the Cherokee Nation, Chickasaw Nation, and Choctaw Nation of Oklahoma to Intervene as Plaintiffs.
+ECF No. 50 at 6-10.

 Moreover, the United States' reliance on Rowe v.
 N.H.
 Motor Transp.
-Ass'n, 552 U.S. 364 (2008) to support a concern about other states being "emboldened to assert criminal jurisdiction" is misplaced.
+Ass'n, 552 U.S. 364 (2008), to support a concern about other states being "emboldened to assert criminal jurisdiction" is misplaced.
 ECF No. 70 at 5.
 Rowe involved issues of interstate commerce; hence, discussion about the actions of one state impacting others was relevant.
 Defendant's prosecution of individuals accused of violating Oklahoma law could hardly impact other states.